simonemberton/Introduction_to_Creative_Coding/Week_06/Week_06.md

         }
 }
 ```
 Save and refresh, how's it looking?!
+Can you see a shape moving around the screen?
+Ask for assistance if not...

 ### Task 3 - VFX